devproca/sql-dev-day/README.md

 ### Exercise 1b

-Create the **food** table according to ER Diagram. **DO NOT** include a primary key declaration in your table create statement.
+Create the **food** table according to ER Diagram. **Do not** include a primary key declaration in your table create statement.
 Use all lowercase characters for your table name and column names.

 <details><summary>Answer</summary><p>